JetBrains/Qodana/topics/monorepo-project.md

 one for each linter.
 In this example, these will be the `qodana-backend.yaml` and `qodana-frontend.yaml` files.

-When %product% runs, it uses the `.git/` folder for linking detected problems to the corresponding source code in a Git repository, and for exploring inspection reports [from within your IDE](qodana-ide-plugin.md).
+When %product% runs, it uses the `.git/` folder for linking detected problems to the corresponding source code in a Git repository, and for exploring analysis reports [from within your IDE](qodana-ide-plugin.md).

 Here are the contents of the `root/` folder: